-Fulfills "Pathways: Flexible Core-U.S. Experience in Diversity" This course surveys the depiction of various types of violence and the use of violence as a theme or metaphor in North American literature, art, and popular culture.
+Fulfills "Pathways: Flexible Core-U.S. Experience in Diversity" This course surveys the depiction of various types of violence and the use of violence as a theme or metaphor in North American literature, art, and popular culture in a global context.
 Emphasis is placed on New York City as a laboratory and resource for researching considerations of violence in poetry, drama, fiction, film and other visual art forms as well as popular culture (e.g., lyrics, comic strips, advertising, horror and suspense stories).
-Prerequisite: ENA/ENG099, ESA099, ENA/ENC101 This is a Writing Intensive course.
+This is a Writing Intensive Course.
+Prerequisite: ENA101/ENG101.